Jan Kulczyk: Education

 Kulczyk graduated from VI Jan i Jędrzej Śniadeccy Secondary School in Bydgoszcz in 1968.
 He studied law at the Adam Mickiewicz University in Poznań and foreign trade at the Poznań University of Economics and Business (then: Academy of Economics in Poznań).
 He received a doctorate in political sciences and international law in 1975.
 He was also a researcher at the Institute for Western Affairs in Poznań, where he dealt with German issues (member of the Institute's honorary committee).

 Business career

 In 1981, Kulczyk founded his first company with money from his father Henryk.
-The Interkulpol joint-venture was one of the first international trade companies formed in Poland after the second world war.
+The Interkulpol joint-venture was one of the first international trade companies formed in Poland since the second world war.
 In 1988, Kulczyk became the official Volkswagen dealer in Poland.
 His first large-scale deal was a PLN 150-million (35.7 million euros) sale of 3,000 Volkswagen cars delivered to the Polish police and the security services in the early 1990s.

 In 1991, Kulczyk Holding a limited liability company was founded.
 In 1993, the company changed its legal form into a joint-stock company.
 Kulczyk held the post of the chairman of the supervisory board.